prashantpawar/sol-unit/README.md

 I want to unit test a contract named `Bank`.
 I create `BankTest`, compile the sources, and make sure the following files are created: `BankTest.bin`, `BankTest.abi`.

 To make sure I get all of this, I compile with: `solc --bin --abi -o .
 BankTest.sol`.
 They will end up in the same folder as the sources in this case.

+If library contracts are involved, their `.bin` files must be included in the test directory. sol-unit does automatic linking.

 ### TestEvent and assertions